markns/markns.dev/content/posts/architecture-of-a-micro-paas-part1.md

 For this reason, over the last few years, a new generation of hyper-focused domain-specific micro-PaaS's have been brought to market.
 These systems enable a user to write a tiny amount of code - perhaps just the body of a function - directly in a browser based IDE.
-The user code either has pre-configured access to domain-specific APIs, or may even be written in a Domain Specific Language (DSL) itself.
+The user code either has pre-configured access to domain-specific APIs, or may be written in a Domain Specific Language (DSL) itself.

 There are many examples in the crypto space - for example, you can use [Trality](https://www.trality.com/creator/code-editor) to create managed trading bots, and [Remix](https://remix-project.org/) to develop and deploy smart contracts for Ethereum.
 In more traditional finance, [QuantConnect](https://www.quantconnect.com/) is a platform that can be used for backtesting and live-trading automated strategies using Python and C#.